Progress DevTools Style Guide:

 The Progress DevTools Style Guide presents its topics in the following flavors:

-• Cheat-sheet thematic essentials: the topic selection—Organized as a user-friendly, single-page, quick-reference guide, the Cheat-sheet lists the most frequented issues and demonstrates them with examples and a minimum set of explanations.
+• Cheat-sheet thematic essentials: the topic selection—Organized as a user-friendly, single-page, quick-reference guide, the Cheat sheet lists the most frequent issues and demonstrates them with examples and a minimum set of explanations.

 Intended audience: All Progress employees who face the challenge to write end-user product documentation as well as users who want to improve the product documentation by creating Pull Requests to product documentation repositories.